madhugilla/customsync/ADR-002-Mobile-CosmosDB-Access-Pattern.md

 **Cons:**

-- **Limited Business Logic**: No centralized place for complex business rules (not needed for sync-only system)
-- **Client Complexity**: Mobile app handles all data logic and synchronization
+- **Client Complexity**: Mobile app handles all sync logic and conflict resolution
-- **Harder to Evolve**: Schema changes require mobile app updates
-- **Limited Caching**: No server-side caching opportunities
-- **Monitoring Challenges**: More difficult to monitor and log data access patterns
+- **Distributed Monitoring**: Sync patterns monitored on client-side rather than centralized (addressed by Sentry integration)

 ### Option 2: API Layer with Database Access

 **Description:** Mobile app connects to a custom Web API that handles all Cosmos DB interactions.
-API provides RESTful endpoints for data operations and implements business logic server-side. **For a sync-only system, this adds unnecessary complexity.**
+API provides RESTful endpoints for sync operations and handles synchronization logic server-side. **For a pure sync-only system, this adds unnecessary complexity and latency.**

 **Pros:**

-- **Centralized Logic**: Business rules and validation in one place (not needed for sync-only operations)
 - **Better Security**: Database credentials never exposed to mobile clients
-- **Easier Evolution**: API versioning allows schema changes without mobile updates
-- **Server-Side Caching**: Can implement caching strategies to improve performance
+- **Centralized Sync Logic**: Synchronization rules and conflict resolution in one place
-- **Better Monitoring**: Centralized logging and analytics for data access
+- **Better Monitoring**: Centralized logging and analytics for sync operations
-- **Data Transformation**: Can modify data format without client changes
-- **Rate Limiting**: Built-in protection against abuse

 **Cons:**

-- **Increased Latency**: Additional network hop for every operation
+- **Increased Latency**: Additional network hop for every sync operation
 - **More Complexity**: Additional deployment, hosting, and maintenance overhead
 - **Single Point of Failure**: API becomes critical dependency for mobile app
 - **Development Overhead**: More components to build, test, and deploy